-One quick heads-up to those who didn't take Math 41 and do decide to take
+One quick heads-up to those who haven't taken Math 41 and do decide to take

-Math 42 this quarter: Math 41 last quarter covered a couple of topics which
+Math 42 this quarter: Math 41 covers a couple of topics which

 are not on the Calculus AB syllabus, and which you therefore may not have

 seen in high school.
-In particular, we covered l'Hospital's Rule (which
+In particular, we covered l'Hopital's Rule (which

 will not be discussed much in Math 42, but will come up in passing) and

-integration by parts (which will be treated as a review topic at the
+integration by parts (which will be treated in Math 42).

 Finally, to any students who have already seen and are comfortable with most